A prime decomposition theorem for string links in a thickened surface: Main theorem

 We would like to make the following comments concerning the theorem.

 1. We do not consider braids as prime string links (see Definition~\ref{def:Prime}), hence all terms in the right-hand side of the representation~\eqref{eq:Decomposition} are not braids.

 2. We are forced to say that the order of prime factors in the decomposition~\eqref{eq:Decomposition} is not defined because we do not know the structure of the center of the string link monoid.
-In the case of classical $2$-component string links the question is answered in~\cite{BlairBurkeKoytcheff}.
-But, as far as we know, the question is open both for classical string links with more than $2$ strands and for string links with more than $1$ strand in thickened surface.
-The only thing we can say in the general case is that a local knot (we mean a knotted arc lying inside a sphere intersecting the link in exactly $2$ points) can be isotoped along the corresponding strand to any position.
+In the case of classical $2$-component string links, the question is answered in~\cite{BlairBurkeKoytcheff}.
+The second situation when the structure of the center is known is the semigroup of knotoids~\cite{Turaev2012}, which, in our terms, is the monoid of $1$-component string links in the thickened annulus.
+But, as far as we know, the question is open both for classical string links with more than $2$ strands and for string links with more than $1$ strand in a thickened surface.
+The only thing we can say in the general case is that a local knot (we mean a knotted arc lying inside a sphere intersecting the link transversally in exactly $2$ points) can be isotoped along the corresponding strand to any position.
 Using this obvious fact we can construct string links that commute with any other string link, and the question is whether, in the general case, the center of the string link monoid contains an element of some other nature.
-In the case of classical $2$-component string links, such elements exist (see~\cite{BlairBurkeKoytcheff}), but we conjecture that, in the general case, the answer is negative.
+In the case of classical $2$-component string links, such elements exist(see~\cite{BlairBurkeKoytcheff}), while, in the case of knotoids, by~\cite[Theorem 4.2]{Turaev2012}, do not.
+We conjecture that, in the general case, the answer to the above question is negative.
+More specifically, the center of the monoid of string links in a thickened surface other than a disk or $2$-sphere conjecturally has the structure analogous to the one in the case of the semigroup of knotoids.

 3. String links in $S^2 \times I$ are excluded from Theorem~\ref{theorem:Main}.
 The prime decomposition in this case should be studied individually because such string links have some specific properties.
+For example, any $1$-component string link in thickened sphere is trivial because, in this case, any arc with endpoints in distinct boundary spheres can be unknotted by an isotopy.
+This leads to the following property: any strand of any string link in thickened sphere can be unknoted at the expense of an additional complicating of all other strands.
+We think that this fact may affect the uniqueness part of the corresponding prime decomposition theorem.